meszaros-lajos-gyorgy/minimist/readme.markdown

 Return an argument object `argv` populated with the array arguments from `args`.

-`argv._` contains all the arguments that didn't have an option associated with them.
+`argv._` contains all the arguments that didn't have an option associated with them, or an empty array if there were no such arguments.

 Numeric-looking arguments will be returned as numbers unless `opts.string` or `opts.boolean` is set for that argument name.

 Any arguments after `'--'` will not be parsed and will end up in `argv._`.

+## Options

 options can be:

-- `opts.string` - a string or array of strings argument names to always treat as strings
+- `opts.string` - a string or array of strings with argument names to always treat as strings
 - `opts.array` - a string or array of strings argument names to always treat as array values
 - `opts.boolean` - a boolean, string or array of strings to always treat as